 Symptom of Liver Disease: Pale stools

 Pale stools, which can indicate that the liver is having difficulty processing bile.

 Symptom of Liver Disease: Itchy Skin

 Itchy skin, caused by extra bile salts collecting under the skin.

 Dark urine, caused by excess bilirubin being excreted through the kidneys.
 If you're having symptoms of liver disease, contact your healthcare provider right away.

 Cirrhosis can be slowed but not reversed, so it's important to prevent your liver from reaching that deteriorated state.

 To keep your liver healthy, get regular exercise (at least five times a week for 30 minutes each day); maintain a healthy diet and weight; drink alcohol in moderation (meaning no more than one drink a day for women and two drinks for men); get vaccinated against hepatitis A and B if your doctor recommends it; and take medications carefully (take them as directed, and don't mix them with alcohol).
-And to get through this pandemic at your healthiest, don't miss these Signs Your Illness is Actually Coronavirus in Disguise.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.